January 30, 2019

 The payments during the initial fixed rate period of your loan will generally be lower than they would if you had taken a fixed-rate mortgage.
 The allure of lower bills is a big draw.
 For example, with a 15/15 Adjustable Rate Jumbo Mortgage, for the first 15 year term, the interest rate and initial payments are generally lower than those of a comparable 30 year fixed rate loan.

-- If interest rates drop, your payments will drop.
+If interest rates drop, your payments will drop.
 On a fixed rate mortgage, you would have to refinance to take advantage of a lower interest rate — which can be costly and time-consuming.
 With an adjustable rate mortgage, you get the advantage of lower interest rates at the end of your adjustment period — typically annually.

 If you don’t intend to stay in the house for long, you could sell the house before rate increases kick in.
 If you plan carefully, you can have your cake and eat it too: enjoy the low initial rates of an adjustable rate mortgage while getting out of the mortgage before any rate adjustments kick in.
 If you plan on doing this, pay close attention to the initial period of the loan, during which time your interest rate is fixed, and make sure it’s longer than you intend to live there.

-- Even if your payment goes up, it can’t go up too far.
+Even if your payment goes up, it can’t go up too far.
 Adjustable rate loans will have caps on the rate at which they can increase, which means that even if your costs do go up, there is a limit.
 Be sure to pay attention to the terms of your mortgage disclosures to make sure these maximum increases are numbers you can live with.
 Make sure you read and understand all of your loan documentation, and ask questions if you have any.